lighthouse-labs/ExampleSwiftProject/README.md

 * Change the bundle identifier
 * Change the scheme name
 * Rename the top-level directory (the one that contains the .xcodeproj file)
+* Update the `README.md` file to reflect the assignment.

 ## Credits